EDMdesigner/EDMdesigner-API-Doc/README.md

   - all of your users ([add to apiPartner](#add-templates-to-everyone))
   - a specified group ([add to group](#add-templates-to-group))
   - a specified user or users ([add to user](#add-templates-to-users))

+A template object should have the following properties:
+  - id {String} If you do not give any id then we will generate one.
+  - label {Object} It should contain "language code - title" pairs.
+It works like the headers and footers title property (you can read about it [here](#localization)).
+Please note that the 'en' language code will be the default label!
+If you do not give any 'en' version, then we will generate one.
+  - doc {Object} Json document ([see more](#json-document-descriptors))
+  - structureId {String} The id of the structure which the template belongs to.

 Example: